 Uploads a recipe and binary packages to a remote.

 If no remote is specified, the first configured remote (by default conan-center, use 'conan remote list' to list the remotes) will be used.

 '''

-positional arguments:

-pattern_or_reference Pattern or package recipe reference, e.g.,

-'MyPackage/1.2@user/channel', 'boost/'

-optional arguments:

--h, --help

-show this help message and exit

--p PACKAGE, --package PACKAGE

-package ID to upload

 -q QUERY, --query QUERY

 Only upload packages matching a specific query.

 Packages query: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 upload to this specific remote

 --all

 Upload both package recipe and packages

 --skip-upload

 Do not upload anything, just run the checks and the

 compression

+Do not check conan recipe date, override remote with

 --force

-Do not check conan recipe date, override remote with

 local

 --check

 Perform an integrity check, using the manifests,

 before upload

 -c, --confirm

 Upload all matching recipes without confirmation

+--retry RETRY

 In case of fail retries to upload again the specified

---retry RETRY

 times.
-Defaulted to 2

 --retry-wait RETRY_WAIT

 Waits specified seconds before retry again

 -no [{all,recipe}], --no-overwrite [{all,recipe}]

 Uploads package only if recipe is the same as the

 remote one

 -j JSON, --json JSON json file path where the upload information will be

 written to

 '''